-The following table sets forth our cash and cash equivalents and our capitalization as of June 30, 2011 on an actual basis and on an as adjusted basis to give effect to (1) the filing of our amended and restated certificate of incorporation at or prior to the completion of this offering, (2) our credit facility refinancing described elsewhere in this prospectus and (3) this offering.
+The following table sets forth our cash and cash equivalents and our capitalization as of September 30, 2011 on an actual basis and on an as adjusted basis to give effect to (1) the filing of our amended and restated certificate of incorporation at or prior to the completion of this offering and (2) this offering.
 You should read the following table in conjunction with "Selected Historical Combined Financial and Operating Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our unaudited condensed combined financial statements and the related notes included elsewhere in this prospectus.

-Actual (una ne 30, 2011 As Adjusted (1) udited) in thousands)
+Actual (una ember 30, 2011 As Adjusted (1) audited) in thousands)

-Cash and cash equivalents \$ 79,195 \$
+Cash and cash equivalents \$ 73,809 \$

 Debt, including current portion:

 Short-term liabilities:

 Asset-Based Revolving Line-of-Credit (2)

 Long-term liabilities:

 Senior Secured Credit Facility:

-Term Loan Facility (3) 259,072 259,072
+Term Loan Facility (3) 258,464 258,464

 Subordinated Notes:

 Note to parent LLC (4) 15,000

-Total debt, including current portion \$274,072 \$ 259,072
+Total debt, including current portion \$273,464 \$ 258,464

-Common stock, \$0.01 par value per share, 100 million authorized; 50 million shares issued and outstanding, on an actual basis; million shares authorized, on an as adjusted basis million shares issued and outstanding, on an as adjusted basis
+Common stock, \$0.01 par value per share, 100 million authorized; 50 million shares issued and outstanding, on an actual basis; million shares authorized, on an as adjusted basis; million shares issued and outstanding, on an as adjusted basis

-Total stockholders' equity \$107,654 \$
+Total stockholders' equity \$118,452 \$

-Total capitalization \$381,726 \$
+Total capitalization \$391,916 \$

-(1) A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover of this prospectus, would result in an approximately \$ million increase or decrease in each of cash and cash equivalents, total stockholders' equity and total capitalization, assuming that the number of shares offered by us set forth on the cover of this prospectus remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Each 1.0 million increase or decrease in the number of shares offered by us would increase or decrease each of cash and cash equivalents, total stockholders' equity and total capitalization by approximately \$ million, assuming the initial public offering price of \$ per share, the midpoint of the range set forth on the cover of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ $per share, the \ midpoint \ of \ the \ range \ set \ for th \ on \ the \ cover \ of \ this \ prospectus, \ would \ result \ in \ an \ approximately \ \$$ million increase or decrease in each of cash and cash equivalents, total stockholders' equity and total capitalization, assuming that the number of shares offered by us set forth on the cover of this prospectus remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each 1.0 million increase or decrease in the number of shares offered by us would increase or decrease each of cash and cash equivalents, total stockholders' equity and total capitalization by approximately \$million, assuming the initial public offering price of \$per share, the midpoint of the range set forth on the cover of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 The as adjusted information discussed above is illustrative only and will change based on the actual initial public offering price and other terms of this offering.

-2) Provides for aggregate borrowings of up to \$35.0 million, subject to certain borrowing base limitations, and expires on October 31, 2015.
-As of June 30, 2011, we had no outstanding borrowings, \$9.2 million of outstanding letters of credit, \$1.2 million reserved against derivative agreements and \$22.3 million of borrowing availability under the ABL Facility.
-See "Description of Certain Indebtedness-ABL Facility."
+Provides for aggregate borrowings of up to \$35.0 million, subject to certain borrowing base limitations, and expires on October 31, 2015.
+As of September 30, 2011, we had no outstanding borrowings, \$9.8 million of outstanding letters of credit, \$1.2 million reserved against derivative agreements and \$22.5 million of borrowing availability under the ABL Facility.
+See "Description of Certain Indebtedness-ABL Facility.